 SGA has concerns on the use of blackboard.
 Not all faculty use it on the same level.

-Deb, Jane, Helen, Nick and Reginia would all be interested in a ERTC subcommittee around classroom technology and setup.
+Deb, Jane, Helen, Nick and Regina would all be interested in a ERTC subcommittee around classroom technology and setup.

 The meeting adjourned at 10:00 am.
 The next meeting of the ERTC will take place in 427a Waterman on March 6, 2019 from 8:30 am -10:00 am.